School Holidays Ideas Brisbane – The Official Guide

 - Head into the dome and marvel at the humidity and the fish in the pool at the top.

 - Catch a show on space in the Sir Thomas Planetarium.
 These are designed often with kids in mind and are both entertaining and quite marvellous in the way they display them.

 The Queensland Museum and the Sciencentre

 The Queensland Museum at South Bank changes as your kids do, we always suggest going when you feel up to answering and asking lots of questions because this is the best way to make the most of your visit.

-- For younger kids the playasaurus garden at the bottom of the Museum is a favourite with regular holiday screen shows, tunnels, dinosaurs and a range of interactive offerings.
+- For younger kids, the Playasaurus garden at the bottom of the Museum is a favourite with regular holiday screen shows, tunnels, dinosaurs and a range of interactive offerings.

-- The Dinosaur section on the next floor up, (located next to the cafe), is a favourite with dinosaur loving kids especially when you put into perspective the size and age of the fossils.
+- The Dinosaur section on the next floor up, (located next to the cafe), is a favourite with dinosaur-loving kids especially when you put into perspective the size and age of the fossils.

 - The next floor up is the Discovery Centre which is a place for the people.
 What this means is it was designed to not only showcase the findings of the Museum but also allow the people/community to come in and check them out.
 When you arrive talk to the staff and find out what’s happening.
 There are often fun activities or things happening, you might even get to hold a stick insect!

-- Another permanent exhibition at the Museum is the Wild State Gallery which is a showcase of the bio diversity in Queensland.
+- Another permanent exhibition at the Museum is the Wild State Gallery which is a showcase of the biodiversity in Queensland.
 Filled with animals and a tunnelled area to explore, this is a favourite amongst kids.

 The Workshops Rail Museum